 There are several benefits of moving into a sober living home, especially in early recovery.
 However, it is worth mentioning that you can move into a sober living home at any time during your recovery when you are struggling with your sobriety.

-- The opportunity to create life-long solid, sober relationships with your peers.
+- The opportunity to create life-long solid, sober, and meaningful relationships with your peers.

-- Having a safe, caring, and supportive environment to live sober.
+- Having a caring, supportive, safe and sober environment to kickstart recovery.

 - Reduced risks of relapsing, even when you are experiencing cravings or triggers.